 This is the name given to all the external parts of the female genitals.
 Each vulva is different and unique, whether it be in size or appearance.
 The labia minora are the inner lips and hairless with the labia majora being the outer lips and covered with pubic hair.
 If you don’t know what your vulva looks like, use a mirror to have a look and make a note of the colour and texture of the skin.
 Once you recognise what is ‘normal’ for you, you may be able to recognise when things change.

 Many factors may contribute to a person’s feelings of dissatisfaction with the appearance of their vulva, one being that the Australian Classification Board requires that images of vulvae (such as in pornography) must not show the labia minora and this will be airbrushed away.
 This gives an unrealistic expectation of what a ‘real’ vulva looks like.
-The following 2 links show how varied our vulvas are, don’t expect it to look a certain way, we are all different:
+The following 2 links show how varied our vulvas are, don’t expect it to look a certain way, we are all different (the following links are not safe for work!):

 The vagina connects the uterus to the outside world.
 It is an elastic, muscular canal with a soft, flexible lining that provides lubrication and sensation.
 The vaginal pH is moderately acidic at around 4 and there are many ways in how this balance can be disrupted, some of the reasons are found later in this article.